Buy to let Mortgages

 MUFB (Multi-Unit Freehold Block)

-A Multi-Unit Freehold Block (MUFB) is a single property that consists of multiple self-contained units, such as flats or apartments, all of which are owned under a single freehold.
-This type of property allows investors to purchase several units within one building, making it a popular choice for those looking to expand their buy-to-let portfolios with minimal legal complexity.
+A Multi-Unit Freehold Block (MUFB) is a property made up of multiple self-contained units, such as flats or apartments, all owned under a single freehold title.
+It allows investors to acquire several rental units within one building, making it an efficient and cost-effective way to grow a buy-to-let property portfolio.

 SPV (Special Purpose Vehicle)